Providers · Bio

 David C. Weisman, MD

-Dr. Weisman founded the Clinical Trial Center at Abington Neurological Associates and has been its director since 2008.
-Over that time, Dr. Weisman has conducted numerous controlled clinical trials in treatment of mild cognitive impairment and Alzheimer’s disease.
+In 2008, Dr. Weisman founded the Clinical Trial Center at Abington Neurological Associates.
+While serving as the site's director, Dr. Weisman has conducted numerous clinical trials in mild cognitive impairment and Alzheimer’s disease, working with nearly every major sponsor and investigation to develop disease modifying drugs in Alzheimer’s disease.
 Dr. Weisman has become a leading AD trialist nationwide.
-The site has worked with nearly every major sponsor and most major investigations since the late 2000s.
 Theraputic mechanisms include monoclonal antibodies against amyloid and tau, beta secretase inhibitors and modulators, anti-fibrillization/anti-oligermerization agents, polytherapy, and a variety of symptomatic treatments.
-Under his direction, the ANA Clinical Trial Center has become nationally recognized for testing these disease-modifying treatments.
-Dr. Weisman was honored as an ADCS investigator.
+Under Dr. Weisman's direction, the ANA Clinical Trial Center has become nationally recognized and he was honored as an ADCS investigator.
+The site participated in the first positive later stage trial supporting a disease modifying signal in early Alzheimer's disease.

-His research focuses on clinical trials for the prevention and treatment of Alzheimer's disease, mild cognitive impairment, and other dementias; development and testing of biomarkers in Alzheimer’s disease; and studies advancing novel treatments in other conditions such as stroke, Parkinson's disease, Multiple Sclerosis and pain.
-He lectures on dementia and is a proponent of an early diagnosis of and better therapies for Alzheimer's disease.
+Dr. Weisman's research focuses on clinical trials for the prevention and treatment of Alzheimer's disease, mild cognitive impairment, and other dementias.
+The site also has helped develop and test biomarkers in Alzheimer’s disease, and advance novel treatments in other conditions such as stroke, Parkinson's disease, Multiple Sclerosis and pain.
+Dr. Weisman lectures on dementia and is a proponent of an early diagnosis and better therapies for Alzheimer's disease.
 He invented, developed, and validated the Philadelphia Cognitive Exam, a computerized cognitive test and expert screening system to diagnose and detect dementia.

-Dr. Weisman has devoted his career towards advancing new therapies in Alzheimer's disease, stroke, multiple sclerosis, and Parkinson's disease.
+Dr. Weisman has devoted his research career towards advancing new therapies in Alzheimer's disease and devotes his clinical time to memory and cognitive problems.
+The trial center also advances treatments in stroke, multiple sclerosis, and Parkinson's disease.
 He has been featured in the Philadelphia Inquirer for fighting on behalf of his patients.
 Dr. Weisman has published numerous scientific articles and abstracts.
 In the popular press, published pieces include Seed Magazine on Buddhism, Chronic Traumatic Encephalopathy and football, and the mind.
 His technical scientific papers appear in the journals Neurology, Archives of Neurology, Stroke and Seminars in Neurology.
 His Alzheimer trial work collaborations have been published in Neurology, New England Journal of Medicine, and Archives of Neurology.